Experiencing this 7 day Big Island itinerary will give show you what the island of Hawaii has to offer! From waterfalls

 The Big Island of Hawaii is rough, rugged, and perfect for adventure travel.
 It is the youngest of the Hawaiian islands, and its incredibly active volcanoes ensure that the island is in a continual state of flux.
-New land is being created here almost every day by the still very active Kilauea Volcano.
+The new land is being created here almost every day by the still very active Kilauea Volcano.

 What to Pack Into A 7 day Big Island Itinerary